Practical Accessibility A comprehensive course for learning web accessibility

 • Free, 6-months unlimited access to Assistiv Labs

-When you buy the course, you’ll get a complementary, 6-months unlimited trial to Assistiv Labs—“The Browserstack of accessibility testing”—to start testing your work with more screen readers using your favorite modern browser.
+When you buy the course, you’ll get a complementary, 6-months unlimited trial to Assistiv Labs—“The Browserstack of accessibility testing” —to start testing your work with more screen readers inside your favorite modern browser.
+You can activate your trial whenever you're ready to start testing.

 • Evergreen accessibility knowledge!